CONSTITUTION CORNER - Article 17

 By Judy Leithe

-The Continental Congress proclaimed a Day of Thanksgiving for the Thirteen Colonies, in 1777, to honor our defeat of the British Army at Saratoga NY.
-Over the course of the next 60 years, some Colonies, and later States, continued some form of Thanksgiving celebrations, with varying dates and customs.
-However, even then, there was divisiveness between the northern abolitionists and the southern slave holders, causing concern for the unity of this newly-formed country.
+More than one hundred years later, in 1777, the Continental Congress proclaimed a National Day of Thanksgiving for the defeat of the British Army at Saratoga, New York.
+Over the next 60 years, Colonial America continued some forms of Thanksgiving celebrations, but with varying dates and customs.
+However, even then there was divisiveness between the northern abolitionists and the southern slave holders, causing concern for the unity of this newly-formed country.
 One such patriotic-minded person was Sarah J. Hale, of New England.

 Sarah Josepha Hale, widowed at 33, became the sole support for her five children.
-A self-educated poet, Hale gathered her prior-written poems and, with the help of her deceased husband’s fellow members of the Free Masons, became a published author.
-Her second book, Poems of Our children, 1820, included one of the most famous poems in the English language -- Mary Had A Little Lamb.
-She went on to become "editress” of several women’s magazines.
+A self-educated poet, Hale gathered her prior-written poems, and, with the help of her deceased husband’s fellow Free Mason, she became a published author.
+Her 1820 book, Poems of Our Children, included one of the most famous poems in the English language – Mary Had A Little Lamb.
+She went on to become the “editress” of several women’s magazines.

-For more than 20 years, Sarah J. Hale published articles, and wrote letters to state governors, promoting a national Thanksgiving Day.
+For more than 20 years, Mrs. Hale published articles, and became known for writing letters to state governors promoting a National Day of Thanksgiving.
 On September 28, 1863, she posted a letter to President Abraham Lincoln requesting a few minutes of his “precious time,” laying before him a “subject of deep interest to myself…of some importance.
 The subject is to have the day of annual Thanksgiving made a National and fixed Union Festival.”
-She closed by saying that the President’s proclamation would create a noble example of unification, when all American set aside the last Thursday of November as a day of Thanksgiving for our blessings, and for our freedoms.
+She closed by saying that the President’s proclamation would create a noble example of unification, when all Americans set aside the last Thursday of November as a day of Thanksgiving for our blessings, and for our freedom.